-Two online resources that can help you to submit a records request are FOIA Machine and the Student Press Law Center’s automated letter generator.
-FOIA Machine has some additional features that you can read about below.
+Several online resources that can help you to submit a records request are OPRAmachine, FOIA Machine, and the Student Press Law Center’s automated letter generator.

 “FOIA Machine” provides a nationwide repository of records requests and responses.
 It facilitates the submission of a federal FOIA or state OPRA request with the appropriate detail (generates an email to the records custodian), houses and tracks the request and response, and maintains a listing of previous contacts.